mbarrett/Trendie/README.md

 Deployment shout to <a href="https://appharbor.com/">AppHarbor</a>.

-The site is hosted here with Pingdom alerts setup to monitor downtime:
+The site is hosted with AppHarbor and Pingdom alerts setup to monitor uptime:

 <a href="http://trendie.apphb.com">http://trendie.apphb.com</a>